-For the first HCI benchmark stage, we obtained 6.7 million IOPS, 51% out of theoretical 13.2 million IOPS, over a production-ready StarWind HCA cluster.
-The test environment consisted of 12 Supermicro SuperServers powered by Intel® Xeon® Platinum 8268 processors, Intel® Optane™ SSD DC P4800X Series drives, and Mellanox ConnectX-5 100GbE NICs, all connected by Mellanox SN2700 Spectrum™ switches and Mellanox LinkX® copper cables.
+For the first SMB and ROBO HCI benchmark stage we obtained 6.7 million IOPS, 51% out of theoretical 13.2 million IOPS, over production-ready HCA cluster of 12 Supermicro SuperServers featured by Intel® Xeon® Platinum 8268 processors, Intel® Optane™ SSD DC P4800X Series drives and Mellanox ConnectX-5 100GbE NICs all connected by Mellanox SN2700 Spectrum™ switch and Mellanox LinkX® copper cables.
 This is a standard hardware configuration for our production HCAs where only CPUs were upgraded for chasing HCI industry record.

-In our setup, StarWind HCA has the fastest software running: Microsoft Hyper-V (Windows Server 2019) and StarWind Virtual SAN.
-The latter runs in Windows userland and supports polling.
-In addition, StarWind Virtual SAN supports interrupt-driven IO allowing to boost IO performance by turning CPU cycles into IOPS.
-We also developed TCP loopback and iSCSI loopback drivers fixing load-balancing issues in aging Microsoft iSCSI Initiator.
+In our setup, StarWind HCA had the fastest software running: Microsoft Hyper-V (Windows Server 2019) and StarWind Virtual SAN service application runs in Windows user-land.
+StarWind supports polling, in addition to avoid interrupt-driven IO, to reduce latency and to boost performance by turning CPU cycles into IOPS.
+We also developed TCP Loopback Accelerator to bypass TCP stack on the same machine and iSCSI load-balancer to assign new iSCSI sessions to new CPU core thus fixing issues in aging Microsoft iSCSI Initiator.

-On our website, you can learn more about hyperconverged infrastructures powered by StarWind Virtual.
+On our website, you can learn more about hyperconverged infrastructures powered by StarWind Virtual SAN.

-Write-Back Cache Capacity: 4x Intel® Optane™ SSD DC P4800X Series.
-The latest available firmware installed.
+Write-Back Cache Capacity: 4x Intel® Optane™ SSD DC P4800X Series (375GB, 1/2 Height PCIe x4, 3D XPoint™).
+The latest available firmware installed

 Networking: 2x Mellanox ConnectX-5 MCX516A-CCAT 100GbE Dual-Port NIC